jeffhandley/WhatIsTheWorst.com/README.md

     * Biden's portrait will not be hung.
     * Barack and Michelle Obama's portraits will be taken down.
     * Many events that would typically occur in Washington, D.C. will be moved to Mar-a-Lago.

-## Contribute

-If you want to contribute anticipated outcomes to this website, please submit a pull request at [https://github.com/jeffhandley/what-is-the-worst](https://github.com/jeffhandley/what-is-the-worst/edit/main/index.md).

-For the sake of my own mental health, I will not be able to follow the news to see if any items on the list occur.
-If something on the list above has indeed occurred, pull requests are welcomed for updating the list with annotations.